AleksyBalazinski/Poland-quiz/README.md

 * Signing in process: before opening the app, the user has to sign in (Firebase authentication).
 * Internationalization: the app is available in two languages: English and Polish (depending on system settings).
 * Custom painting: map of Poland is implemented using custom painting.
-* Offline support: internet connection is necessary to log in.
-After that, the app can work in offline mode since Firestore supports offline data persistence (although this is not a pleasant experience)
+* Offline support: the app can work in offline mode thanks to Firestore's support for offline data persistence.
+Error message is displayed if the user tries to authorize with the app in offline mode (because they are using the app for the first time or have signed out deliberately).

 ## Test account
 * username: test_usr